 Subject to prior review and approval by Central Washington Catholic Foundation, a transfer of property owned more than a year that has increased in value can produce the same favorable tax results as those associated with a transfer of long-term appreciated securities.
 Options include personal residences, vacation homes, apartment houses, commercial buildings, and even undeveloped land.

 There are several ways you can not only support Central Washington Catholic Foundation, but also provide for yourself and/or loved ones.
 In addition, you receive a tax deduction for part of the value of the cash, securities, or real estate used to make your gift.
-For any complex giving situations please contact Kathleen Wilmes, (509) 972-3732 or firstname.lastname@example.org
+For any complex giving situations please contact us at (509) 972-3732 or firstname.lastname@example.org

 Through your will or revocable living trust instrument you can arrange a gift for Central Washington Catholic Foundation once your life has ended.
 If your circumstances change, you can revise the applicable document so long as you have the necessary legal capacity, and your gift can even be made contingent, e.g., “If my spouse does not survive me, then . . .”

-“I give to Central Washington Catholic Foundation, Tax Identification Number 33-1022610, currently located at 5301 Tieton Drive, Suite F, Yakima, Washington 98908 [choose one: the sum of $_________/the following particular asset(s) _________/all (or a certain percentage) of the rest, residue, and remainder of my estate (or the assets of this trust)] to be used for the accomplishment of its general purposes (or for a specific purpose as described).”
+“I hereby give to the Central Washington Catholic Foundation, Tax Identification Number 33-1022610, currently located at 5301 Tieton Drive, Suite F, Yakima, Washington 98908 [choose one: the sum of $_________/the following particular asset, property, IRA, or insurance policy/all (or a certain percentage) of the rest, residue, and remainder of my estate (or the assets of this trust)] and I request the same be used for [the accomplishment of its general purposes/specified Catholic Foundation Fund/purpose as described].”

 An appealing alternative to a traditional estate gift is naming Central Washington Catholic Foundation as the recipient of some or all of the end-of- life value of a life insurance policy, an annuity contract, an IRA, a qualified retirement plan such as a 401(k), or an account with a bank or financial institution.
 Your gift is easy to arrange (or revise), avoids probate, and – in some cases – can reduce taxes loved ones might otherwise have to pay.